 Biden's statement reminded me of something Nancy Pelosi uttered before enactment of the unpopular Obamacare legislation affecting 1/6th of our national economy.
 Of course, Joe Biden and Nancy Pelosi are not trained economists, nor am I, but these people are running the country.
 This clip is only five seconds...

 My timing to read the aforementioned Forbes piece was good since I'd just finished fighting my way through Nassim Taleb's best selling book, The Black Swan.
-(I use the verb "fight" because several technical aspects of the book are incomprehensible to me).
+(I say "fight" because several technical aspects of the book are incomprehensible to me).

 In their own ways, Messrs.
-Flax and Taleb fillet and roast the cadre of economists, public policy-makers and financial journalists who ascribe curative powers to the Keynesian path.
-Living within one's means and free market principles are concepts ignored, even ridiculed, by these economic intelligentsia (e.g. Paul Krugman) as they advocate for trillions in "stimulus".
+Flax and Taleb fillet and roast the cadre of economists, public policy-makers and financial journalists who worship at the Keynesian alter.
+Living within one's means and free market principles are concepts ignored, even ridiculed, by economic intelligentsia (e.g. Paul Krugman) as they advocate for trillions in "stimulus".

 "Do not give an addict drugs if he has withdrawal pains.
 Using leverage to cure the problems of too much leverage is not homeopathy, it's denial.
 We need rehab."